legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 <hr>

 # To test it in a virtual environment on a el8.x aarch64 install.
+I also have 8 cores enabled with 8G memory.

 For example, if you have
 a el8-aarch64 installed already in UTM on a Apple M1 but its running in software mode.